Algorithmic Persuasion with Evidence: Hardness for Constrained Persuasion

-For any signal $\sigma_v$, the receiver will pick action A if and only if the signal is sent deterministically for all incident acceptable states $\theta_w$.
-Due to the construction, this implies that no two signals $\sigma_u$ and $\sigma_v$ for neighboring vertices in $G$ with $\{u,v\} \in E$ can simultaneously be accept signals.
-Consequently, the set of accept signals corresponds to an independent set $G$.
-If $\sigma_v$ is an accept signal, the sender will obtain a utility from this signal of
+For any signal $\sigma_v$, the receiver will pick action A if and only if the signal is sent deterministically for all incident acceptable states, i.e., $\theta'_v$ as well as the $\deg(v)$ many states $\theta_e$ with $e = \{u,v\}$.
+Due to the construction, this implies that no two signals $\sigma_u$ and $\sigma_v$ for neighboring vertices in $G$ can simultaneously be accept signals.
+Consequently, the set of accept signals corresponds to an independent set of $G$.

-since $M$ is polynomially large.
-Hence, up to exponentially small terms, the utility of the sender is linear in the number of accept signals, i.e., proportional to the size of independent set.
-Hence, the \classNP-hardness of approximation within a factor of $|V|^{1-\varepsilon} = n^{1-\varepsilon}$ for \IS\ applies.
+If $\sigma_v$ is an accept signal, the sender obtains a utility from this signal of $(2|V|)/(2|V|^2 - |E|)$.
+Hence, the utility of the sender is linear in the number of accept signals, i.e., proportional to the size of independent set.
+As such, the \classNP-hardness of approximation within a factor of $|V|^{1-\varepsilon} = n^{1-\varepsilon}$ for \IS\ applies.